Can You Get Disability for Breast Cancer? How to Qualify

 You haven’t yet stopped working (even if you worry you’ll need to soon).

 Probably don’t apply if:

-- You’re working (earning more than about $1,300 per month) and don’t plan to stop
+You’re working (earning more than about $1,550 per month) and don’t plan to stop during treatment.

 Applying for disability takes preparation.
 You can win, but this system doesn’t make it easy.
 So it’s worth taking some time to understand how things work.

 The first step is to make a choice: Do you want to (a) Apply on your own, or (b) Get a professional to handle the process for you?
 Most successful applicants hire a professional — and for breast cancer patients in particular, that’s generally the right call.
 But not everyone needs to, and not everyone who wants to can.
 We’ll explain both paths and help you decide.